s5k6/shelltalk/README.md

 >
 >     $ strace -e trace=%process -olog -f bash -c 'sleep 3& date'
 >
-> Note 1: The shell will not terminat right away, because it waits for
+> Note 1: The shell will not terminate right away, because it waits
-> its children before termination.
-But you'll see the date(1) printed
+> for its children before termination.
+But you'll see the date(1)
-> immediately, proving the sleep(1) to run in the background of the
+> printed immediately, proving the sleep(1) to run in the background
-> shell.
+> of the shell.
 >
 > Note 2: wait(2) may actually be a frontend to wait4(2).
 I’ll stick
 > to writing “wait” for simplicity, but expect strace(1) to report